Sneinton Children's Centre

 - Open Monday to Friday 08:00 to 18:00

-Children’s Centres offer provision for under 5’s and their families, they form part of the 0-19 services provided by Family Community Teams.
+Children’s Centres offer provision for under 5’s and their families, they form part of the 0-19 services provided by Early Help Teams.

 Services are inclusive to support children with Special Educational Needs and Disabilities.
 Each Children’s Centre has a timetable of activities and provision that can be downloaded from this site.
 The provision is accessible to families and their children in addition to the universal sessions there are more specialist services and activities that can be accessed to support children with their individual needs.
 They include: